JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 single feature or similarity metric I think will work well and based the entire application around it.
 Inevitably, the search works well in some contexts and not so well in others.
-In addition, I've failed time and again to make indexing _new_ sounds painless and I've eschewed more basic, but necessary features, like allowing users to add text descriptions or tags and making that text searchable.
+In addition, I've failed time and again to make indexing _new_ sounds painless and I've eschewed more basic but necessary features, like allowing users to tag audio and search across those tags.

-The common theme in all these ventures has been a lack of flexibility due to assumptions I've baked in much too early.
+The common theme in all these ventures has been a lack of flexibility due to assumptions I've baked in much too early in the process.
 The RESTful API I introduced above is one possible answer to this problem, providing a simple platform on which all sorts of diverse applications might be built.

 Now, to dig into the details...